TritonDataCenter/triton/docs/developer-guide/coal-setup.md

 SmartDataCenter.
 You'll often update the platform image (PI) at the same time you install SDC updates.
 You might not reboot the headnode or compute nodes (CN) right away.
-You will likely "install" new PI more freqently than the rest of SDC, so that you on reboot you benefit from the most reliable and secure OS.
+You will likely "install" new PI more freqently than the rest of SDC, so that on reboot you benefit from the most reliable and secure OS.

 1. Download and "install" the latest platform image: